jmstoolbox/jmstoolbox/HACKING.md

   - create a runtime configuration and run it

 ## For buildind the artefacts
-- Install a jre v8 32bits and 64 bits in some place
+- Install a JRE v8 32bits and 64 bits in some place

-- Change the following properties in `org.titou10.jtb.build/pom.xml` to point to the correct JDK locations:
+- Change the following properties in `org.titou10.jtb.build/pom.xml` to point where the JRE are:
    - `jtb.jre8.32`
    - `jtb.jre8.64`
 - right click on `pom.xml`, `"Run As/Maven build..."`